eddie-droid/LAMP-Full-Stack-Web-App/README.md

 # Replication Instructions and Code Architechure Overview

 My web app is online and able to be accessed.
-You can access it by visiting https://eddievaldez.org/explorela/explorela.html However I will provide further instructions and overview.
+You can access it by visiting https://eddievaldez.org/explorela/explorela.html

+Below are instructions to be able to replicate or build on my project.

 # Replication Instructions

-In order to replicate my project in the case you want to add to it or modify it, you can follow the following steps.
+In order to replicate my project, you can perform the following steps.

 - Download all files in the ExploreLACode folder.
-You can use any text editor to all relevant files.
+You can use any text editor.
-- Next you will have to mimci creating a host server and client using localhost and XAMPP
+- Next you will have to mimic creating a host server and client with your local machine using XAMPP.
-- Download the a version of XAMPP compatible with your device.
+- Download a version of XAMPP compatible with your device.
-- Install and set up XAMPP
+- Install and set up XAMPP.
-- On XAMPP create a MySQL database.
-Populate this databse using the provided sql files in the Database Folder.
+- On XAMPP create a new MySQL database.
+Populate this database by importing the provided MySQL file in the Database Folder.
-- Move all files downloaded from XAMPP into the htdocs solder where XAMPP was donlaoded.
+- Move all files downloaded from XAMPP into the htdocs folder where XAMPP was downloaded.
-- Then, in all the PHP pages that you donlaoded with ExploreLA, modify MySQL login details to match your account.
+- Then, in all the PHP pages that you downloaded with ExploreLA, modify MySQL login details to match your account.

-If you everything right you should be all set up and ready to add locations.You can do so by doing the following steps:
+You should be all set up and ready to add locations.You can do so by doing the following steps:
--Downlaod and run the webscraping files listed undder Webscraping code.
-You can add locations by finding a the place id of a lcoation you want to add. you can use google to do this.
+-Downlaod and run the Data Collection files provided inside the Data Collection code.
+You can add locations by finding a the 'place_id' of a lcoation you want to add.
+You can use google maps to do this.

 -You will need to create a new google maps api key.
 Do not use mine please.

 # Code Architecture